SevilHs/Homework/06.Css-Selectors/readme.md

 * Changed the title of the page and added a Favicon.
 * Added the style.css file I created into the link in html.
 * Used Css to change the look of the page and did the following: :arrow_down:
-- Changed the colors and sizes of the form headers and radio button.
+:white_medium_square:	Changed the colors and sizes of the form headers and radio button.
-- I placed the link on the Sign in, Skip, Go back buttons and gave the id of the section I wanted to go.
+:white_medium_square:	I placed the link on the Sign in, Skip, Go back buttons and gave the id of the section I wanted to go.
-- Changed the background color.
+:white_medium_square:	Changed the background color.
-- Gave some commands to make the forms and the images look better.
+:white_medium_square:	Gave some commands to make the forms and the images look better.
 ##### Run Locally:
 Clone the project
 https://github.com/SevilHs/Homework/tree/main/06.Css-Selectors